 In need of some relaxation?
-Clinician Erin McClearly, LGSW, recommends somatic resting techniques for those looking to decrease symptoms of stress.
+Clinician Erin McClearly, LICSW, recommends somatic resting techniques for those looking to decrease symptoms of stress.

 Somatic resting is any sort of relaxation related to our physiological functioning.
 Typically, it involves activating the parasympathetic nervous system, the part of our nervous system that relaxes our muscles, lowers our heart rate, and generally makes us feel more calm.